circular-zamboni/chrysopelea/README.md

 An example is shown below.
 Identifiers of the following form are dependent on your block configuration.
 The example assumes a particular block configuration that is not described here.
+Your equivalent "AAAA", "BBBB", "CCCC" identifiers will be listed and described in the block's "Data Inputs Summary" and "Data Outputs Summary".

-  chrysopelea.outputs.AAAA
+  - chrysopelea.outputs.AAAA
-  chrysopelea.inputs.BBBB
+  - chrysopelea.inputs.BBBB
-  row.getCellValue("CCCC")
+  - row.getCellValue("CCCC")

 ```python
 #